 Cumalıkızık village is in eastern Bursa, 15km away from the city centre and is in the northern side of Uludağ.
-It is located on the 10th KM of Bursa-Ankara highway, on the right 3km to Uludağ and 340m above the sea level.
+It is reached by taking right from thethe 10th km of Bursa-Ankara highwayand advancing 3 km towards Uludağ (340m above the sea level).

 The 700 year old Ottoman village Cumalıkızık was brought under the conservation with High Council of Monuments' ruling in 1980 and all kinds of constructions in the village require a permit.
-In the following year, the village's centre and surroundings were declared an "Urban and Natural Site."
+The following year, the village's centre and surroundings were declared "Urban and Natural Preservation Sites."

-A total of 270 houses, 180 of which are still being used and some under conservation and restoration process, still bare their Ottoman era residence pattern in the village where many listed civil architecture samples from the Ottoman era are present.
-Additionally, there are mosque, Turkish bath, fountain and certified monumental trees.
+A total of 270 houses (180 of which are still being used and some under conservation and restoration processes) still bare their Ottoman era residence pattern in the village where many listed civil architecture samples from the Ottoman era are present.
+Additionally, there is a mosque, Turkish bath, fountain and various certified monumental trees.
 Moreover, there is a church ruin from Byzantine era to the south-east of the settlement in Ihlamurcu locality.